epowerng/git-template/README.md

 - `revert`: commit that reverts a previous commit
 - `chore`: updating build tasks, package manager configs, etc; no production code change

-## Reverting Commit

-If the commit reverts a previous commit, it should begin with `revert: `, followed by the header of the reverted commit.
-In the body it should say: `This reverts commit <hash>.`, where the hash is the SHA of the commit being reverted.

 ## Commit Scope

 The scope could be anything specifying place of the commit change e.g a file name, function name, class name, component name etc.